pratyayroy/dand-p4-Wrangle-OpenStreetMap-Data/README.md

 	*  **kolkata_india.osm.bz2**: The popular extract of Kolkata.
 * **Documentation**: This folder contains actual report of this project.
 	*  **Kolkata.ipynb**: This is the Jupyter Notebook containing the detailed report of my Data Wrangling project.
+	*  **Kolkata.html**: The html export of my notebook for those who don't have Jupyter installed.
+A simple browser is enough to view the report.
 * **maps_uncompressed**: This folder contains the unzipped extracts and converted JSON for MongoDB import.
 	* **custom_kolkata.osm** *(please refer to notes)*: The unzipped version of the custom extract of Kolkata.
 	* **custom_kolkata.osm.json** *(please refer to notes)*: The JSON equivalent of the uncompressed .osm map.